CrankyHippo/bc-carpentry/README.md

-# This is a project I created for a friend as practice for creating a dynamic landing page for their local business.
+# A Dynamic landing page for a local business.

+Project was to take a few rescources and images and make a mobile ready page for a local carpentry business.

-🚀 Landing Page theme written in Next.js, Tailwind CSS and TypeScript.
+🚀 Written in Next.js, Tailwind CSS and TypeScript.

 ### Features